martinhyy/Churn-Model/index.md

 prob <- predict(my_model, df, type = "response")
 ```

-  - # Data set `df` should contain the exact columns used in the model
+>  - # Data set `df` should contain the exact variables used in the model

-  - # Please note:
+>  - # Please note:
-       > - ahaah
+       > - If we want to use `predict()` to calculate the probability of the response variable for a given dataset, `type="response"` should be specified
-       > - ahahh
+       > - Otherwise, the result will be the some other value but still related to probability (log-odds)

 ---